csqiangwen/DeepFillv2_Pytorch/README.md

 ## Acknowledgments
 The main code is based upon [deepfillv2](https://github.com/zhaoyuzhi/deepfillv2).
 The code of "Contextual Attention" is based upon [generative-inpainting-pytorch](https://github.com/daa233/generative-inpainting-pytorch).
 Thanks for their excellent works!
+And Thanks for [Kuaishou Technology Co., Ltd](https://www.kuaishou.com/en) providing the hardware to me.
 ## Citation
 ```
 @article{yu2018generative,